Liz Truss faces criticism for failing to set up new LGBT+ advisory panel

 “Recent developments for LGBTQ+ people show we are slowly moving in the right direction, but there is still so much more to be done for LGBTQ+ communities.”

-He added: “As a former member of the LGBT+ panel, it is clear there is a need for the government to have an advisory panel of specialists and experts who can advice and support them on ensuring the needs of the LGBTQ+ communities are clearly heard, and feed into the development of policy.
+He added: “As a former member of the LGBT+ panel, it is clear there is a need for the government to have an advisory panel of specialists and experts who can advise and support them on ensuring the needs of the LGBTQ+ communities are clearly heard, and feed into the development of policy.

 “We urgently ask that the government confirms the intent to reinstate an LGBTQ+ advisory panel, to update the LGBTQ+ action plan, and to provide a firm timetable for these.”